What is a nasal fracture?

 - A repositioning of the bones, if the septum is deviated, using general anesthesia.
 This repair, known as a “reduction,” may be done a few days after the fracture, when swelling has subsided somewhat.
 The bones will then be held in place for about a week with a splint.

-If a nasal fracture is evaluated and treated right away, your child’s nose will heal, return to its normal size and shape, and function normally.
+If a nasal fracture is evaluated and treated right away, your child’s nose will likely heal, return to its normal size and shape, and function normally.
 This is true even with a significantly deviated septum, which can be repaired successfully.
-If a nasal fracture is not repaired within two weeks then a reconstructive surgery may need to be performed several months later.
+If a nasal fracture is not repaired within two weeks, then a reconstructive surgery may need to be performed several months later.
 If a broken nose is left untreated, a child can have permanent changes in breathing, a susceptibility to sinus infections, and a nose that looks misshapen or different from his original nose.

 After the specialist treats your child’s fracture, he or she will want to see your child again within the first week following the treatment, to make sure his nose is healing properly and that no complications have developed.
 During the period of healing, your child will need to rest more than usual.
 You may need to follow a regimen of applying ice to the area for a few days, to decrease pain and swelling.
 Your doctor will also show you how to care for any splints or packing.
 Your child may need to avoid blowing his nose for a long period of time, too.

 The team of otolaryngologists at CHOP are expertly trained in diagnosing, managing, and treating a broken nose and restoring it to its original shape, regardless of the severity of the fracture.
 They are highly specialized in the care of any disorder that affects a child’s nose, head and neck.
 They can properly manage serious complications, use the latest surgical techniques, and produce the best and most cosmetically desirable outcomes.
+Our large team of trained nurse practitioners and secretaries will also be able to provide immediate assistance over the phone and help determine the next best step for evaluation and treatment.